 Many economists thought the Fed’s December 2015 increase would be the first of many, an opinion based on historical precedent, according to Fortune.
 Typically, the Fed tended to follow one interest rate hike with others in quick succession.
 The 2015 increase didn’t change until a year later, however.
 Although the Fed indicated that rates are likely to increase three times in 2017, most people expect it will move slower than that, according to Fortune.

 Keep in mind, a federal rate hike doesn’t guarantee a rise in savings account interest rates.
 For this to happen, the Fed has to boost the rate significantly while the trickle-down process slowly starts to impact consumers, so you might not notice higher savings accounts rates for some time.
 Although you might eventually earn extra interest on your savings, the sure way to grow your money is by practicing good financial habits and saving diligently.

 Even if interest rates remain low, savings accounts are safe and effective ways to invest your money for future use.
 The FDIC insures balances up to $250,000 per depositor per institution, and you are guaranteed a rate of return on your deposit.
 With the right savings account, you can have peace of mind knowing your money is growing while safely tucked away at a bank or credit union.

-Rates originally collected and accurate as of March 23, 2017, at time of publish.
-All rates updated on June 22, 2017.
+All rates accurate as of June 22, 2017.
 All rates and terms are subject to change at the financial institutions’ discretion.
 Some interest rates might be short-term or promotional offers only, and it is possible additional terms and conditions must be met in order to obtain the interest rates listed.
 Rates and availability might vary by region.
 Please verify terms and conditions before opening an account.